zuzadeu/Messenger-Chatbot/README.md

 ## Features

-* Fast and reliable - similarly to google translator, it uses transformer model, implemented in tensorflow
+:sparkles: Fast and reliable - similarly to google translator, it uses transformer model, implemented in tensorflow

-* Each language compatibile - corpus is built based on sent messages.
+:boom: Each language compatibile - corpus is built based on sent messages.
 So, you input conversation may be in any language you want!
 For me, polish language works fantastic.

-* Easy to run
+:dizzy: Easy to run

 ## Demo